critesjosh/aztec-sdk-starter/README.md

 # Aztec SDK Reference script

 SDK setup and examples are in `./src/latest/index.ts`.
-Configured to work with Aztec on the Goerli testnet.
+Configured to work with Aztec on a mainnet fork testnet.

-We are currently working on getting a public testnet with mainnet functional parity (which includes Ethereum base layer smart contract interactions).
-This is difficult to do on Goerli since Aztec Connect interacts directly with protocols on L1 and not all of these protocols are on Goerli.

 ## Requirements

 1. Node
 2. Yarn
-3. Goerli ETH.
-You can get some here. https://goerli-faucet.mudit.blog/
+3. mainnet fork ETH. you can get some by pinging me on discord at joshc#0001 or on twitter @critesjosh_

 ## Run